Revive-dontwanttocode/Revive-dontwanttocode.github.io/_tabs/about.md

 > * Master of Science in Data Science and Machine Learning @ National University of Singapore
 > * Master of Science in Data Science @ Nanyang Technological University
 > * Master of Science in Financial Technology @ Nanyang Technological University
-> * Master of Science in Financial Technology @ HongKong University of Science and Technology {: .prompt-tip}
+> * Master of Science in Financial Technology @ Hong Kong University of Science and Technology {: .prompt-tip}

 ### Bachelor